santiago-py/tindART/README.md

 # tindART

 We are cwru students.
 We are making tinder for art.
-Built for HackCWRU 2020.
+Built for HackCWRU 2020 in 24 hours.
 Built using React Native + Expo

 “Art washes away from the soul the dust of everyday life” ~ Pablo Picasso :older_man: